tmartin1/rockridge/STYLE-GUIDE.md

     <img id="lucy" />
     ```

-* Do not include a `type=text/javascript"` attribute on script tags
+* Do not include a `type=text/javascript"` attribute on script tags.

     ```html
     <!-- good -->